craftcms/commerce-stripe/README.md

 ## Creating a Stripe Payment Form for the Payment Intents Gateway

-You can output a standard form quickly using `order.gateway.getPaymentFormHtml()` or `gateway.getPaymentFormHtml()`, but you can take a little bit more time to follow these steps and have more control over the resulting template.
+You can output a standard form quickly using `order.gateway.getPaymentFormHtml()` or `gateway.getPaymentFormHtml()`, but you can take a little more time to follow these steps and have more control over the resulting template.

 ### 1. Include Stripe’s JavaScript on your payment page.